 Checkboxes – This works when you want to list several add-ons that the customer can choose one, a few or all of them.

 Short Text – A way to let your customers add comments or messages.
+You can also adjust the price and limit character length.
 One example might be messages for a gift card that is included.

 Note that the Long Text will have the same options as the short text, but the field box will be larger.